Get insider access

 No

-The Gigabyte M27Q X has exceptional accuracy out of the box with the sRGB emulation mode.
+This monitor has exceptional accuracy before calibration in the sRGB mode.
 The white balance and most colors are incredibly accurate, and the color temperature is very close to the 6500K target.
-Gamma is a bit lower than the sRGB curve, and most scenes are a bit brighter than they should be.
+The sRGB mode also locks colors well to the sRGB color space, so they aren't oversaturated.
+Gamma is a bit lower than the sRGB curve, so most scenes are a bit brighter than they should be.

-The sRGB mode effectively limits colors to the sRGB color space, so they don't appear oversaturated and unnatural, but this mode also locks down pretty much all picture quality settings, including the pixel overdrive mode.
-If you want to adjust the image to your liking, the 'Custom 1' mode is the most accurate, but colors aren't clamped to sRGB, and they're horribly oversaturated.
+Unfortunately, the sRGB mode locks down many picture settings, including the pixel overdrive mode.
+If you want to adjust the image to your liking, the 'Custom 1' mode is the most accurate, but colors aren't clamped to sRGB, so they're horribly oversaturated.

 9.7